POM: Prescription only medicine

 The concomitant use of sedative medicines such as benzodiazepines or related drugs such as Clobazam 10mg Tablets with opioids increases the risk of sedation, respiratory depression, coma and death because of additive CNS depressant effect.
 The dosage and duration of concomitant use should be limited (see section 4.4).

 In the postmarketing safety database, limited data on exposed pregnancies are available with clobazam.
-Some of those cases reported fetal or neonatal disorders.
+Some of those cases reported fetal or neonatal disorders, but maternal epilepsy and co-administration of anti-epileptic medications were possible confounding factors.

-Moreover, infants born to mothers who took benzodiazepines during the latter stage of pregnancy may have developed physical dependence and may be at some risk for developing withdrawal symptoms in the postnatal period.
+Moreover, infants born to mothers who took benzodiazepines over longer periods during the latter stage of pregnancy may have developed physical dependence and may be at some risk for developing withdrawal symptoms in the postnatal period.
 Appropriate monitoring of the newborn in the postnatal period is recommended.

 As a precautionary measure it is preferable to avoid the use of clobazam during pregnancy.
 Clobazam should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.